Abortion in Puerto Rico: History

 Puerto Rico became a United States territory in 1898.
 American colonial powers in Puerto Rico had a major impact on the island's relationship with women's reproductive rights and on abortion laws.
 In 1937, modeled after US-initiated eugenic policies, Puerto Rico adopted more liberal abortion policies which saw the introduction of Malthusian clinics.
 Prior to this, abortion in Puerto Rico had been all but illegal.
 The changes meant medical doctors effectively became the arbitrators of when it was legal for women to be given an abortion.
 There was no move by the legislature of Puerto Rico to create new abortion legislation prior to the 1973 Roe v.
 Wade US Supreme Court ruling.
 Prior to the Roe v.
 Wade ruling, it was often a bit cheaper and easier for women to obtain abortions in Puerto Rico than it was for women to obtain abortions in the mainland United States.
+After the ruling of Roe v.
+Wade making abortion more legal and accepted by Puerto Ricans, the number of negative health incidents resulting from abortions went down significantly, prompting abortion views to be relooked at and even changed by government officials in the interest of better public health.
 White women were one of the largest groups of women to travel to the island to get an abortion.
 The Society for Humane Abortions (SHA) assisted in facilitating women from the mainland traveling to Puerto Rico and other locations like Japan and Mexico for abortions during the 1960s and early 1970s.
 Research on abortion on the island only began in 1983.
+Puerto Rico has the second highest fertility rate in Latin America, behind only Mexico, and in 1991 had an above average abortion rate of 22%—although the abortion related data from Puerto Rico is not regarded as highly reliable.

 Pregnant women in Puerto Rico in 2016 were at risk of getting the Zika virus, which causes major fetal defects.
 These defects may lead some women choose to terminate their pregnancy.
 In 2018 and 2019, the effects of Hurricane Maria hampered women's ability on the island to get access to abortion services.